gemechutaye/gemechutaye.github.io/_pages/about.md

 Hi!
 I am a senior year undergraduate student studying Computer Science and Engineering at Jain University in Bengaluru, India.
 I was awarded a fully funded scholarship by the Government of India and Jain University for this program.

+<b>I am preparing for a thesis-based Master's program in Computer Science with a concentration in Natural Language Processing, Artificial Intelligence, or Machine Learning for fall 2024.<b>

 Research Experiance
 ======